-More and more these days I teach the whole recall process using only rewards.
+These days I teach the whole dog recall training process using only rewards.
 The trick is to increase the level of difficulty in stages.
 And to limit the opportunities that the dog has for ‘self-rewarding’ until he is ‘fluent’ at responding in any given situation.

 You will need to use really generous rewards each time you make things more difficult, fading them out when the dog has got the hang of it.
 And ramping them up again when you introduce the next level of difficulty.